-Whenever someone gives you a gift or helps you out, they’re taking a piece of their own resources and handing it to you, a resource that could have been used to plan for their own future.
-With that consideration, a thank you note is a very tangible way to show your thanks for that gift.
-It’s something that takes just a moment or two of your own time, yet clearly and permanently shows gratitude for a gift to someone else.
+With that consideration, a thank you note is a sure way to show your thanks for that gift.
+It’s something which takes just a minute or two of your time, yet definitely and enduringly shows appreciation for a gift to somebody else.

 How to Write an Effective Thank You Note